Everything You Need to Know Before Sending Your Child to Preschool!

 At the age of 3-6 years, children are innately curious and love exploring everything around them.
 Their minds are eagerly soaking up and storing information just like little sponges.
 At this crucial age, children can learn new concepts which will set a strong foundation for them in their next formative years.

 A good preschool nourishes young minds, enriching them with the necessary information and tools that will shape their future.
 Furthermore, it instills in them a positive outlook toward learning and prepares them for the academic journey ahead.

 Getting them ready for Kindergarten

-Enrolling your child at preschool is a great way to prepare them for kindergarten.
+Enrolling your child in preschool is a great way to prepare them for kindergarten.
 Not only does it give them a head start in learning, but also gets them accustomed to the more academic environment that one sees in kindergarten.

 Extra-curricular activities that develop their motor skills

 It’s no surprise that your child is going to adore all the extra-curricular activities that every preschool offers.
-From colouring with crayons to playing and climbing on slides, there’s a lot that is bound to keep your toddler amused.
+From coloring with crayons to playing and climbing on slides, there’s a lot that is bound to keep your toddler amused.

 Encourage interpersonal relationships